somedatapacket/docs.humio.com/content/configuration/authentication/role-based-auth.md

 title: "Role Based Authorization"
 ---

-Authentication is the subject of establishing the identity of the user.
-Authorization is the subject of deciding which actions a user proving to have that identity may perform.
+We we use the strict distinction that "authentication" is the subject of establishing the identity of the user only, and "authorization" is the subject of deciding which actions a (authenticated) user may perform.

-All authorization in humio is based on group memberhips, with the exception of "root access", which is a per-user property and independent of roles.

 Roles in Humio are based on group memberships.
-For the sake of discussing autorization here consider roles and groups aliases; Being in a role is the same as being member of that group.
+For the sake of discussing autorization here please consider roles and groups synonymous; Being in a role is the same as being member of a group with that name.

+Except for "root access", all authorization in humio is based on group memberhips.
+"Root access" is a per-user property and independent of roles and groups.

+### Group memberships

+A user may be member of zero or more groups.

+The group memberships usually stem from an external directory, such as your LDAP tree or similar.
+It is also possible to edit the group memberships through the UI to support cases where the login mechanism only supplies the identity of the user and not the group memberships.

 <figure>
 {{<mermaid align="center">}}